Jack Dolan

 Biography

 Born and raised in Manchester, Jack Dolan is currently based in London.
 He is a graduate of the Royal Birmingham Conservatoire and the Guildhall School of Music and Drama, having studied with Maureen Brathwaite, Sarah Pring and Adrian Thompson.
-Currently, Jack is undergoing further studies at the Guildhall School of Music and Drama as a student on the Opera Course where he is a Baroness de Turckheim Scholar, supported by The Drapers’ Company.
+At Guildhall, Jack was a John S Cohen Foundation Scholar and a Baroness de Turkenheim Scholar, supported by the Drapers' Company.

 Jack’s musical roots lie in rock and blues, and he studied guitar for six years whilst developing a love for Classical music.
 His eclectic musical tastes, from rock to musical theatre, sparked a fascination with vocal music and motivated his research into all different types of singing.
 Originally, he intended to follow an academic path and become a teacher; however, he was persuaded by Claire Surman to change his path to study at Conservatoire and train as a tenor.